The Guide to Getting a Free Government Cell Phone Service While Having Section 8 Housing

 Or, You Can Qualify by Having Low Household Income

-If you do not yet participate in a government assistance program (remember, it varies by state, so if you do not participate in the above 7 programs, don’t worry), then you may still be eligible for a free government cell phone.
-If your total household income is at or below your state’s Federal Poverty Guidelines, then you may also qualify for a free government cell phone with free monthly minutes, data, and texting.
+If you do not yet participate in a government assistance program (remember, it varies by state, so if you do not participate in the above seven programs, don’t worry), then you may still be eligible for a free government cell phone service.
+If your total household income is at or below your state’s Federal Poverty Guidelines, then you may also qualify for a free government cell phone service with free monthly talk, text and Data.

 STEP TWO: CHOOSE YOUR LIFELINE SERVICE PROVIDER

 Choosing your Lifeline service provider is no easy task.
 You want to be able to have the best cell phone service.
 In order to receive just that, you should do some research before deciding your Lifeline service provider.
 This is such an important step because it is imperative that you choose a provider that is reputable and reliable at the same time.
-Why should you have a free government cell phone with free monthly minutes data, and texting if you cannot use your service?
+Why should you have free government cell phone service with free monthly minutes talk, text and Data if you cannot use your service?

-After you have decided who you are going to sign up for Lifeline with, you will then be able to enroll for your free government cell phone with free monthly minutes, data, and texting.
-You can enroll for Lifeline by contacting their customer service, or by filling out an online application.
-You can find out more about Lifeline service providers by filling out your information in the top-right box above labeled “Lifeline Enrollment”, and then clicking on the red button.
+After you have decided who you are going to sign up for Lifeline with, you will then be able to enroll for your free government cell phone service with free monthly talk, text and Data.
+You can enroll for Lifeline by contacting their customer service or by filling out an online application.
+You can find out more about Lifeline service providers by filling out your information in the top right box above labeled “Lifeline Enrollment”, and then clicking on the red button.

-The last and final step for getting your free government cell phone with free monthly minutes, data, and texting is to enroll in the Lifeline program.
+The last and final step for getting your free government cell phone service with free monthly talk, text and Data is to enroll in the Lifeline program.
 You may apply online, mail, or by phone.
 Don’t forget that enrolling is fast and easy to do!

-Here’s a quick tip for you: applying online is probably the fastest and easiest option for you.
-If you enroll for your free government cell phone online, then you can receive it as fast as possible.
+Here’s a quick tip for you: Applying online is probably the fastest and easiest option for you.
+If you enroll for your free government cell phone service online, you can receive it as fast as possible.

-The Lifeline government cell phone application is easy.
-All you do is provide your information such as your name, address, date of birth, and the last 4 of your social security number.
+The Lifeline government cell phone service application is easy.
+All you do is provide your information such as your name, address, date of birth, and the last four digits of your social security number.
 This information is necessary for the Lifeline service provider to properly identify who you are and to confirm your enrollment in the program.
-After putting in your information, you select how you will qualify for the Lifeline program (either by participating in a government assistance program, or by having a low household income).
+After putting in your information, you select how you will qualify for the Lifeline program (either by participating in a government assistance program or by having a low household income).

 After filling out all the information in the application, you have to submit it to the Lifeline service provider.
 Just follow the steps to submit your application.
 The Lifeline provider will then ask you to provide proof documents that show you qualify for Lifeline.
 The documents required depend on which method you used to qualify for Lifeline.
 For example, if you qualified by participating in a government assistance program, then you just submit a copy of any proof document to the Lifeline provider.
 They will give you a list of examples of which documents you can submit and how to submit it.
 If you select to qualify by low household income, the you will submit documents that prove you have low income.